 For AI to be effective, the healthcare workforce must be equipped to use it.
 Many clinicians have had little formal training in AI, creating a skills gap.
 Forward thinking medical schools and health systems are now introducing AI training to help staff understand how to interpret AI outputs, recognize their limitations, and integrate them into their daily workflows through EHR/EMR integrations.

 Patient trust is the cornerstone of any successful healthcare technology.
 Polls show patients have mixed feelings, with about half expressing comfort with their physician using AI.
 Trust often grows when the benefits are clear, such as improved accuracy or faster service.
-However, 63% of patients also fear AI could reduce valuable face to face time with their doctors.
+However, many patients also fear AI could reduce valuable in person time with their doctors.
 Building acceptance requires open communication and implementing AI in ways that genuinely improve the patient experience.

 To ensure AI is used safely and responsibly, a clear framework of rules, standards, and accountability is essential.
 This regulatory landscape is evolving quickly to keep pace with innovation.

 Unlike a static device, AI can change over time.
 Postmarket monitoring involves continuously assessing an AI’s performance after it has been deployed to ensure it remains accurate and safe.
 But what happens when something goes wrong?
 Determining liability is complex.
 Responsibility could fall on the clinician who used the AI, the hospital that deployed it, or the company that developed it.
-While the clinician often holds the final responsibility, legal frameworks are evolving to address product liability for flawed algorithms.
+With legal uncertainty being a major barrier to adoption, clear standards are needed to define accountability and provide a path for compensation when patients are harmed.

 While much of the debate on whether AI should be used in healthcare focuses on clinical applications, some of the most immediate impacts are on the administrative side.
 Tasks like scheduling, billing, and securing prior authorizations create a massive burden on staff and can lead to significant delays in patient care.